 How to get to Lerderderg State Park

-The best way to get to Lerderderg state park is by car which is roughly around an hour drive from Melbourne CBD.
-There are multiple entrances at various locations, but Mackenzie’s flat picnic area is the main entrance and is close to Bacchus Marsh just out of Darley.
+The best way to get to Lerderderg state park is by car, which is roughly around an hour drive from Melbourne CBD.
+There are multiple entrances locations.
+However, Mackenzie’s flat picnic area is the main entrance and is close to Bacchus Marsh just out of Darley.

 Hire a car for the day

 Alternatively, if you don’t own a car you can hire a car for the day to drive to Lerderderg state park, especially if there is a group of you or if you have a family.
 There are numerous companies in and around Melbourne where you can hire a car.
-If, you are worried about getting lost it should not be a problem, as most car hire places do Sav Nav hire too.
+You can use a Sav Nav, if you are worried about getting lost.
+Most car hire places do Sav Nav hire too.

 PostCode for Lerderderg State Park